 Command Line Interface

-WebSurge runs with a small core load engine and this engine is plugged into the front end application I’ve shown so far.
+WebSurge runs with a small core load and testing engine and this engine is plugged into the front end application that's been described in the documentation here.

-There’s also a command line interface available to run WebSurge from the Windows command prompt.
+There’s also a Command Line Interface available to run WebSurge from a Windows terminal, so you can automate test runs.
 You can run WebSurgeCli.exe from anywhere to run tests for either an individual URL (similar to AB.exe for example) or a full Session file.

 The command line interface can be useful for build integration which allows checking for failures perhaps or hitting a specific requests per second count etc.

 It’s also nice to use this as quick and dirty URL test facility similar to the way you’d use Apache Bench (ab.exe).
 Unlike ab.exe though, WebSurgeCli supports SSL and makes it much easier to create multi-URL tests using either manual editing or the WebSurge UI.

 Command Line Options

 The following command line options are available: